 The best diet for high blood pressure is a diet consisting of lots of fruits and vegetables, low fat dairy foods as well as moderate amounts of fish, whole grains, poultry and nuts.
+Here are some examples of the types of food that you should eat if you have hypertension.

 A diet low in sodium is also considered part of the best diet for high blood pressure.
 A daily sodium intake of up to 1500 mg a day is already considered a healthy diet and is essential for those aged 51 years and older or those with hypertension, diabetes or a chronic kidney disease.
 You can also ask for doctor’s recommendations to know the sodium limit in your diet for your age.